vinhnt2914/DSA_FinalProject/README.md

 ```
 Wait for the installation to complete before moving to the next step.

-### Step 6: Start the React Application
+### Step 6: Start the React Application 🚀

 Execute the following command to start the React app:
 ```bash
 npm start
 ```

-### Step 7: Application Loading
+### Step 7: Application Loading ⏳

 Please be patient as the React application might take some time to load.

-### Step 8: Verify Startup
+### Step 8: Verify Startup 🖥️

 Once the application starts up in your browser, the setup is complete.

-## Usage
+## Usage 🎯

 Now that the application is running, you can start using it.
 Enjoy exploring the functionalities integrated into our Data Structures and Algorithms project.

-## Authors
+## Authors 👥

 - 📘 Pham Thanh Mai
 - 📗 Nguyen The Vinh
 - 📙 Tran Tuan Minh
 - 📔 Nguyen Duy Anh

-## Support
+## Support 🔧

-For any technical issues or questions, please contact us directly through our email.
+For any technical issues or questions, please refer to our support guidelines or contact us directly through our project's communication channels.

-Thank you for setting up our Data Structures and Algorithms final project and we hope you have a fun time experimenting!
+Thank you for setting up our Data Structures and Algorithms final project!